A sensible man watches for problems ahead and prepares to meet them. The simpleton never looks, and suffers the consequences. (Proverbs 27:12)

 A personal budget would surely safeguard your spending because you have determined your priority expenses.

-You must set aside an amount for your savings no matter how paltry the money you’ve earned.
+You must set aside an amount for your savings no matter how much you’ve earned.

 Arrange your spending schedule